aoxrud-ww/web-accessibility-tips/README.md

 Imagine you have closed your eyes and have never seen the image before:
 - How would someone describe the image to you?
-- What are the important bits to help with the context of the page?
+- What are the important bits to help provide context to the page?
-- Avoid using words like: "image", "illustration", "picture", etc..
+- Avoid using words like: "image", "illustration", "picture", etc... since the user will know they are looking at a picture.

 ### Inline Images
 Any image that uses the `<img>` should have an `alt` property.